On the non-probabilistic nature of the universe

 We create different conditions and get different results.
 We create identical conditions and get identical results.

 Everything is clear with macro objects, but what about quantum objects?
 Identicaly.
 If we cannot or do not want to recreate identical experimental conditions, we will also get a series of different results.
 A good example is the Large Hadron Collider, in which quantum particles with different velocities, interaction vectors, phases in the particles themselves (the mutual state of quarks in their composition) and other characteristics collide.
 In this example, we get a series of different results due to different experimental conditions for quantum objects, as well as in the case of macro objects.
 Now let's look at the quantum experiment of the collision of atoms or ions with energy much lower than a certain threshold (at which these quantum objects will scatter into their components), and we get that their probability of remaining in their original form tends to \(1\).
 Next, let's look at the quantum experiment of the collision of atoms or ions with energy much higher than a certain threshold (at which these quantum objects will scatter into their components), and we get that their probability of remaining in their original form tends to \(0\).
+We will obtain similar results in well-studied experiments with the quantum photoelectric effect.
+If the photon energy is much lower than the boundary of the photoelectric effect, then the probability of knocking out an electron tends to \(0\).
+If the photon's energy is much higher than the boundary of the photoelectric effect, then the probability of knocking out an electron tends to \(1\).
+It is especially worth emphasizing that all this is confirmed by all experimental data.
+All other experiments also prove that if you make the initial and external conditions of a series of experiments identical, then the results will be identical.
+The key problem with experiments at the quantum level is that it is often very difficult to reproduce all the most important conditions (states and locations of all elementary particles) of a series of experiments, since we have not yet learned how to control the states of quantum objects well enough.
+However, this is only a problem of our lack of knowledge and the accuracy of technical means.

 As a result, the probability in the case of both macro objects and quantum objects is a consequence of imperfect experimental conditions, and not a property of our universe.
 If we conduct experiments with different conditions, we get different results.
 If we conduct experiments with identical conditions, we get identical results.